open-webui/open-webui/README.md

 - 🔒 **Backend Reverse Proxy Support**: Bolster security through direct communication between Open WebUI backend and Ollama.
 This key feature eliminates the need to expose Ollama over LAN.
 Requests made to the '/ollama/api' route from the web UI are seamlessly redirected to Ollama from the backend, enhancing overall system security.

+- 🌐🌍 **Multilingual Support**: Experience Open WebUI in your preferred language with our internationalization (i18n) support.
+Join us in expanding our supported languages!
+We're actively seeking contributors!

 - 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates and new features.

 ## 🔗 Also Check Out Open WebUI Community!